KevinWMatthews/blog_jekyll/_drafts/closures-in-python.md

 ## Returning Functions with Arguments

-It is also possible for the funcion to take an paramter [argument?]:
+It is also possible for the function to take an parameter [argument?]:

 ```python
 def returns_function():
   def some_function(param):